CS2103AUG2016-F11-C2/main/src/test/data/ManualTesting/TestScript.md

             edit 5 11/4 2301 to 11/5 2pm       # '12pm' has date 11/4/2016 2301 to 11/5/2016 1400
             ```

+        - To completely remove all date/time parameters and make the task floating, type in `floating`

 - Priority
     - Use a `/` before the desired priority
+    - If no priority, use `no priority`
 - Tags
     - Use a `-` before the desired tag.
     - All other tags get overwritten.
 Be careful!